seascape-models/seascape_collaboration/README.md

 ## Using the mobile app

 This application lets you look at code, issues and get notifications.
 You can also create new issues from your phone, however, some functionally seems to be reduced.
 Either way its cool so give it a GO!

-## How to do...

-#### Starting a new project

-1. Copy paste the desired project folder from the “seascape_collaboration folder” to the desired location on your machine (recommend this is on the google drive directory) and rename both the folder and the Rproject.
-And put files in relevant locations.
-2. Link to GitHub, MAKE SURE YOU MAKE A PRIVATE REPOSITORY IF REQUIRED
-3. Invite collaborators to join project on GitHub
-4. Share data with collaborators from google drive
-5. Update the README.MD
-6. DONE

-#### Joining someone’s project (cloning)

-1. Accept invitation to join repository on GitHub
-2. Open the GitHub desktop app and clone the repository to the desired location
-3. Add the shared data from google drive to the desired location
-4. DONE

-### Project workflow (from GitHub desktop App)

-1. Click “fetch origin” to get the most up to date version of the project from GitHub (Pull request)
-2. Make changes to the project just as you would on your local machine
-3. Commit changes after filling out the summary description boxes
-4. Push changes back up to GitHub
-5. DONE

-## How to collaborate outside of the lab

-TBA ...

-* What to share etc.
-* What not to share

-## Other tips and tricks

-* Use “_” instead of space in folder names
-* Have your OS display hidden files
-* Get a spell checker for Rstudio

 ## Advanced usage